top of page

 What We Fear: Accuracy, Attachment, and the Clinical Unknowns

 The thing that scares therapists the most is AI's uncanny ability to mimic human understanding of another's internal world - something that we take years to learn and get right.
-From the therapeutic perspective, this is a lot harder than it sounds becuase you're not just aiming to understand your client, but to fully recognise them in their complexity - which is inclusive of body language and unconscious communication - something AI can't (currently) do, because AI communicates entirely on the verbal level.
+From the therapeutic perspective, this is a lot harder than it sounds because you're not just aiming to understand your client, but to fully recognise them in their complexity - which is inclusive of body language and unconscious communication - something AI can't (currently) do, because AI communicates entirely on the verbal level.

 Freud discovered long ago that an interpretation alone does not provoke desired change.
 That's because psychotherapy is more than understanding something about yourself - it's about incorporating that understanding in the experience that happens between a therapist and a client.